Holiday house

 in a charming barn

-with bath, heating and kitchenette,
+with bath, central heating and kitchenette,

 and book a week.
 It's not expensive.